mustafamadraswala/Movie-Recommendation-System-MM/README.md

 git commit -m "This is my first commit includes requirement.txt and readme.md file"
 ```

-Or do both tthe steps together -
+Or do both the steps together -
 ```
 git add . && git commit -m "This is my first commit"
 ```